Meet the Staff and Volunteers

 Jerry retired from working at General Motors and now works as chaplain of a large nursing home in Ashland.
 In 1987, both Jerry and his wife, Carol, gave Joe and Esther a home until they were able to get on their own feet.

-Jerry has three daughters, three sons, and many grand children as well as great grand children; two sons have gone home to be with the Lord.
+Jerry and Carol have three daughters, three sons, and many grand children as well as great grand children; two sons have gone home to be with the Lord.

 Jerry and Carol both have always been very involved in the MAP ministry and are very enthusiastic to be able to be used by the Lord to reach the Amish for Christ.